lojikil/kubectlfish/OWASPGlobalDC.md

 sidebar if I had to again:

 - ~~use signal, use tor~~ use Semmle, use Custom Golang tooling
-- Nico has found **hundreds** of bugs with simple searches in Semmle
+- Nico has found **24 more instances** of bugs with simple searches in Semmle
-- More krf
+- More kernel faulting via krf

 ---